 This is how Scorpius is Rose's first kiss—

 It's three weeks till school reopens.
 They're dipping their toes into the pond and they talk about all sorts of stuff.
 Scorpius observes the way Rose seems to be trying to inch closer to Toby with every sweep of her toes.
 Her cheeks go red when his hand accidentally brushes against her thigh.
 She flicks her hair over her shoulder more often than usual.
-Then Scorpius realizes he's paying far too much attention to Rose Weasley and he directs his attention elsewhere.
+Then Scorpius realizes he's paying far too much attention to Rose Weasley, and he directs his gaze elsewhere.

 Then, Albus starts a game of Truth and Dare and Rose goes first.

 "Truth or dare?"
 Albus asks lazily, trailing his finger over the surface of the pond water.

 "Truth," she says predictably, and Scorpius rolls his eyes a little.

 "When was your first kiss?"
 Albus says after a moment of thought.

 Rose's freckly face suffuses with a brilliant scarlet.
 "That—that—" she splutters, eyes darting towards Toby.

 Caitlyn brushes her messy blond hair back and sits upright to smile at Rose a little deviously.
 Rose's red hair is knotted in little braids and there's a small daisy threaded into her hair at the base of her neck.
 Scorpius thinks summer looks good on her.
 "Do tell, Rose."